Why Your Dog Barks and Lunges on the Leash

 Ziv, G. (2017).
 The effects of using aversive training methods in dogs—A review.
 Journal of Veterinary Behavior, 19, 50-60.

-The Calm Walk Method is the reward-based, step-by-step program built for exactly this.
+The Calm Walk Method is our step-by-step audio programme for leash reactivity.
 End the barking and lunging — forever.
 12 reward-based audio lessons that rebuild your dog's emotional response to triggers.
 Just $5 for quiz-takers.

 See The Calm Walk Method →